-What's the difference between an OKR and a KPI?
+Cal: What’s the difference between a KPI and an OKR?

 Boyd: For me, the KPI is the KR of an OKR.
 The distinction that I make (because I keep both) is that KPIs are things that I use to measure ongoing efforts.
 For example, all the maintenance that we do—we want to make sure that we’re doing enough security, those kinds of things–but those aren’t projects.
 They don’t have a distinct beginning and an end.

 In reading the books, particularly Measure What Matters, what I found is that OKRs really have power when you are aligned with the product team.
 So, if you want to bring a feature to market—for example, my team right now is bringing static IPs to all of our customers—that will eventually end when we have it all rolled out.
 So, our Key Results are around what the business outcomes are for that project.

 Of course, we’ll have to maintain those static IPs, so maybe we’ll have some KPIs around the ongoing maintenance for years to come.

 Cal: What’s the business value for using OKRs?

 Boyd: From my perspective as middle management, OKRs give me the ability to say “no,” and mean it, and make it stick.
 My leaders have agreed to a certain set of OKRs, so when the Good Idea Fairy comes along and says, “you should do this too!”
 I can say, no, that will interfere with me obtaining these objectives that the business wants and hitting these key results.